archonxiao/slack-exercise/LOG.md

 19. Getting `invalid_form_data` error.
 Set header to include `application/json` as content type.

 20. Getting `not_authed` error.
 Add Bearer token to header.

+21. The app works fine now.
+Create a new channel called `#statuses` according to the instruction and update the environment variable in Heroku.

+22. Add charset to fix warning message `missing_charset`